§ 2.2 - Best Practical Usage§ 2.2.1 - From the Command LineYou can use the command line tool in the aa_macro repo:

 print(str(macro('[i some interesting content]')))

 ...so perhaps that's the best way to approach it.
-I'm unclear on why Python 3's + operator doesn't look for the __str__ method when it already knows it is concatenating a string, but... that's how it works. § 2.2.3 - As an Online Text Processoraa_macro can provide a great styling environment for chats and commenting systems.
-However: You really don't want to expose aa_macro's built-in command functionality to the world.
+I'm unclear on why Python 3's + operator doesn't look for the __str__ method when it already knows it is concatenating a string, but... that's how it works. § 2.2.3 - As an Online Text Processoraa_macrov3 can provide a great styling environment for chats and commenting systems.
+However: You really don't want to expose aa_macrov3's built-in command functionality to the world.
 Trust me on this.
 So, in the styled chat and commenting use cases, the idea is to prevent unwanted characters from reaching the processor so as to maintain control of the user's input to enhance security.
-This is easily done with one function call to aa_macro, chaterize() , but let's walk through it so you know what is to be done, and why.
+This is easily done with one function call to aa_macrov3, chaterize() , but let's walk through it so you know what is to be done, and why.
 First, we replace semicolons as part of preventing style injection; this has to be done first because everything else involves adding legitimate semicolons to the text being processed:

 texttoprocess = texttoprocess.replace(';',';')